Fog & Mørup Pompei Pendant Lamp – Catalogue Picture

 Designer: Jo Hammerborg (1920-1982).

 Other versions: This Fog & Mørup Pompei pendant lamp was made in many colours, but only in one size.
-Often named Pompeii lamp.
-Named after the ancient Roman city near Napels, Italy.
+It is also often called the Pompeii lamp, after the ancient Roman city of Pompeii near Naples, Italy.

-This Fog & Morup Pompei pendant lamp was designed by Jo Hammerborg in 1963 for Fog & Mørup.
-Kastrup, another Danish company, produced the glass for these lamps.
-After 1965 the company became part of Holmegaard.
+This Fog & Mørup Pompei pendant lamp was designed by Jo Hammerborg in 1963 for Fog & Mørup.
+The glass was made by Kastrup, another Danish glass company.
+In 1965, Kastrup merged with Holmegaard.

 Fog & Mørup